-The high-quality G-Lite umbrella stroller is loaded with awesome features.
-It has an easy fold, a huuuuuge multi-paneled sun canopy to keep baby protected from those evil UV rays, and weighs a mere 11 lbs.
-It has a mesh seat for ventilation purposes (great for summers and hot climates), and a slight recline.
+The high-quality G-Luxe umbrella stroller is one of the few true umbrella strollers left standing (the G-Lite has been discontinued, sadly).
+The G-Luxe is a high-quality stroller loaded with awesome features.
+It has an easy fold, a huuuuuge multi-paneled sun canopy to keep baby protected from those evil UV rays, and weighs in at 16 lbs.
+It has a mesh seat for ventilation purposes (great for summers and hot climates), and a full recline.

 Regular Fold Strollers for Travel

 There are other travel strollers that are very lightweight, but have a more boxy fold.